alcatrazEscapee/Cordy/docs/stdlib.md

 ### Print `print(any, ...)`

-Prints each argument, space seperated and with a single `\n` suffix, to standard output.
+Prints each argument, space separated and with a single `\n` suffix, to standard output.
 Non-string types will have `str()` called on them before printing.

 When called with no arguments, prints a single `\n` character.